-It never actually made it as far as a proper filing goes, but apparently their respective lawyers had an exchange.
+It never actually made it as far as a proper filing goes, but apparently their respective lawyers had an exchange, since they got the best lawyers from kibbeylaw.com/probate/ online.
 Like with the affair, eventually there were no hard feelings, but Ringo did bring it up during a 1988 joint TV interview.
 If you watch the video, you can see George’s discomfort and embarrassment.

 Here’s the exchange at around 1:50 of the video: